CSU-Agricultural-Water-Quality-Program/etape-calibration-investigation/README.md

 ```

 ## Methodology
 Starting in 2023, the CSU Agricultural Water Quality Program has been calibrating eTape sensors using a standardized protocol.
-The calibration involves measuring the resistance of the sensor at known water depths (i.e., from 1 inch to the max depth of the individual eTape), which are manually recorded, then regressed to derive a linear relationship between resistance and water depth for each eTape sensor.
+The calibration involves measuring the resistance of the sensor at known water depths (i.e., from 1 inch to the max depth of the individual eTape), which are manually recorded, then regressed to derive a linear relationship between resistance and water depth for each eTape sensor:

+$$ Water Depth = \alpha + \beta \cdot \text{Resistivity} $$

-This project will utilize a generalized linear model (GLM) framework to analyze the calibration data.
+This project will utilize a generalized linear model (GLM) framework to analyze the all calibration data simultanously.
 The model will include:
-- **Response Variable**: Water depth (in inches)
+- **Response Variable**: Water depth (in cm)
 - **Predictor Variable**: Sensor resistivity (in ohms)
 - **Group Variable**: eTape model (to account for differing response characteristics across sensor types)